Husain-Malwat/Adaptive-HNSW/src/scripts/data_download-Instruction.md

 # Dataset Download Instructions

-This guide provides instructions for downloading the SIFT1M and GIST1M datasets using the updated `download_datasets.py` script.
+This guide provides instructions for downloading the SIFT1M and GIST1M datasets using the `download_datasets.py` script.

 ## Prerequisites